jarvano/personal_portfolio/readme.md

 ## 🧑‍💻 About Me

-I’m **Javan Okuro**, a frontend enthusiast and web designer with a passion for crafting clean and accessible interfaces using pure HTML and CSS.
+I’m **Javan Okuro**, a frontend enthusiast and web designer with a passion for crafting clean and accessible interfaces.
 I love building practical projects that solve real-world problems.

 ## 🎓 Education